jkobejs/endpoints-uzhttp/README.md

 ```scala
 PartialFunction[UzRequest, ZIO[R with Blocking, HTTPError, UzResponse]]
 ```
 which can easily be chained used `.orElse` method.
-Chain methods can be used to handle incoming requests using `uzhttp.server.Server.handleSome` method.
+Chained methods can be used to handle incoming requests using `uzhttp.server.Server.handleSome` method.